Generic Name: hydromorphone hydrochloride

 Hydromorphone Suppository Description

-Hydromorphone hydrochloride (WARNING: May be habit forming), a hydrogenated ketone of morphine, is a narcotic analgesic.
+Hydromorphone hydrochloride (WARNING: May be habit forming), a hydrogenated ketone of morphine, is a opioid analgesic.
 It is available in:

 Suppositories (for rectal administration) containing:

-- 3 mg hydromorphone hydrochloride in a cocoa butter base with silicone dioxide.
+3 mg hydromorphone hydrochloride in a cocoa butter base with silicon dioxide.

 The structural formula of hydromorphone hydrochloride is: